k-ojo/DSA/2-ds_stk/README.md

 ## APPLICATION

 1. Executing function  calls
-2. Checking the balancing if parenthesis.
+2. Checking the balancing of parenthesis.
 2. Infix, Postfix and Prefix

 Note: The implemention of only 1 and 2 are in this directory.